akruszewski/gibl/manuscript/chapter2.md

 1. The second and third evaluations have a type of boolean
 1. The fourth evaluation has a type of character
 1. The fifth evaluation has a type of string
+1. The sixth and seventh evaluation have a type of byte and bytes

 We'll cover symbols, lists, and functions in the following sections.